-The confirmation of the ratings reflects the very strong retail franchise of the Sparkassen, complemented by a number of specialised financial service providers and the wholesale-oriented Landesbanken.
-The Group has an aggregate balance sheet of EUR 2.4 trillion and holds significant market shares in various business segments, underscoring the Group’s importance to the German banking sector and the German economy overall.
-Good asset quality metrics and solid capital ratios across the Group further support the ratings.
-Liquidity benefits from the strong deposit franchise of the Sparkassen, supplemented by wholesale funding at the larger institutions, which typically have well-developed covered bond franchises.
-The ratings are constrained by the relatively modest profitability when compared to international peers as well as by the somewhat complicated ownership structure.
+The confirmation of the ratings reflects the very strong franchise of the Sparkassen which form the backbone of the Group.
+The Group has an aggregate balance sheet of EUR 2.4 trillion and holds significant market shares in all business segments, underscoring the Group’s importance to the German banking sector and the German economy overall.
+The ratings are also underpinned by good asset quality metrics benefitting from the granular loan portfolios of the Sparkassen and the de-risking within the Landesbanken sector in recent years.
+Capital levels are solid and liquidity is supported by the strong deposit franchise of the Sparkassen, supplemented by the covered bond franchises of the larger institutions.
+Offsetting these rating strengths are the relatively modest profitability when compared to international peers as well as the historically higher risk associated with the Landesbanken.

 A significant deterioration in the Group’s financial profile and/or strategic challenges faced by larger members, would result in a rating downgrade.
-Any indication of a weakening of the IPS scheme would also lead to a downgrade.
+Any indication of a weakening of the IPS scheme would also lead to negative rating actions.

 Franchise Combined Building Block (BB) Assessment: Very Strong / Strong